 Frank Lloyd Wright’s famous Taliesin West National Historic Landmark is just five miles from the office.
 Craving more FLW?
 The David and Gladys Wright House and the Frank Lloyd Wright Spire are here as well.

 Scottsdale is packed with museums and art galleries.
 Scottsdale ArtWalk welcomes visitors to Old Town’s many galleries every Thursday evening.
-In addition, employees and their families may wish to check out exhibits at the Heard Museum, the Musical Instrument Museum, the Phoenix Art Museum, the Desert Botanical Garden, the Arizona Science Center, and the Scottsdale Museum of Contemporary Art (SMoCA).
+In addition, employees and their families may wish to check out exhibits at the Heard Museum, the Musical Instrument Museum, the Phoenix Art Museum, the Arizona Science Center, and the Scottsdale Museum of Contemporary Art (SMoCA).

 Theater venues include Phoenix Symphony Hall, the ASU School of Music, ASU Gammage (with its Frank Lloyd Wright-designed auditorium), and the Scottsdale Center for the Performing Arts.
 Scottsdale also is home to a number of annual events, including an arts festival, a collector car show, a horse show, and a bona fide rodeo.